Marysoulka/Graph-Neural-Network-Pooling-by-Edge-Cut/README.md

   - Split edges into training, validation, and test sets.
   - Evaluated using Graph U-Net architecture (Gao & Ji, 2019).
 - **Results**:
-  - Demonstrated accuracy improvement with the regularization term.
+  - Improved accuracy with the regularization term.